LABI Logo Get Involved

 Civil Justice Reform: Support legislation to improve the fairness and predictability of the civil justice system in Louisiana.
 Defend the reforms previously enacted to improve Louisiana laws with emphasis on Louisiana’s policy against awarding punitive damages unless authorized by statute, joint and several liability, as well as other reforms, including, but not limited to the limitations placed on products liability and strict liability actions, and the availability of motions for summary judgment.
 Reforms in the ‘90s were based on the premise that those at fault should only be held responsible for the harm they caused.
 Additionally, the retroactive application of liability against Louisiana entities and individuals is unacceptable, and directly contravenes the Louisiana Civil Code.

-Contingency Fee: Oppose legislation that would authorize state and/or local governments to enter into contingency fee contracts or to employ outside counsel to be paid by the defendants or the state from the proceeds of awards and/or settlements.
+Contingency Fee: Oppose legislation that would authorize state, local governments and/or political subdivisions to enter into contingency fee contracts or to employ outside counsel to be paid by the defendants or the state from the proceeds of awards and/or settlements.
 Support additional legislative oversight.

 COVID-19 Liability Protection: Defend the 2020 legislation enacted to prevent liability exposure due to the pandemic.

-Direct Action: Support legislation to reform or repeal Louisiana’s unique direct-action statute, which permits a plaintiff to sue an insurer for coverage directly and to outlaw presentation of evidence of liability insurance to the jury in a direct action.
-Support legislation which limits utilization of a direct action against an insurer to an enumerated set of exceptional circumstances.
+Direct Action: Defend Act 275 from the 2024 regular session repealing Louisiana’s unique direct-action statute, which previously allowed a plaintiff to sue an insurer for coverage directly.
+Defend the 2024 legislation which now limits utilization of a direct action against an insurer to the enumerated set of exceptional circumstances set forth in the statute and support the continued prohibition of evidence regarding the presence of liability insurance to a jury.

 Discovery: Support legislation limiting “fishing expeditions” for extraneous information in lawsuits and to ensure protections against abusive discovery, including electronic discovery.

 Double Recovery: Support legislation to eliminate double recovery of damages and defend 2020 reforms that brought down the excess cost of recoverable medical expenses, as well as support further efforts to limit the recovery of medical expenses to the amount actually paid or to be paid.
-Support legislation which directs that only medical bills that are actually paid or owed by the claimant are communicated to the jury, such that phantom medical expenses or exorbitant charges are excluded from evidence.
+Support transparency legislation which directs that only medical bills that are actually paid or owed by the claimant are communicated and presented to the jury, such that phantom medical expenses or exorbitant charges that are not reasonable and necessary are excluded from evidence.

-Insurance-Related Reform: Support legislation that seeks to control insurance-related costs while providing market incentives for more insurers to stay in or come to Louisiana, including, but not limited to reforming existing “bad faith” laws governing the good faith and fair dealing requirements for insurance companies; taking measures to reduce inflated property damage claims; and reducing the insurance tax burden to a level consistent with other states in the South.
-Support a reasonable prescriptive period for the assertion of bad faith claims.
+Insurance-Related Reform: Support legislation that seeks to control insurance-related costs while providing market incentives for more insurers to stay in or come to Louisiana, including, but not limited to defending the 2024 reforms made to Louisiana’s “bad faith” laws governing the good faith and fair dealing requirements for insurance companies; continue defending the measures taken in the 2024 legislative session to reduce inflated property damage claims; and reduce the insurance tax burden to a level consistent with other states in the South.

 Judicial Activism: Support legislation that will prohibit the judicial creation and/or recognition of a new cause of action for damages.
 Oppose legislation creating new causes of action in Louisiana.